 Rosalie Gravel holds a bachelor’s degree in music from the Université de Montréal and studies psychology.
 As an experienced guitar teacher for children and teenagers, they feel concerned for the sense of belonging and the inclusion among youth.
 Their interests span the areas of resilience, authenticity, emotions, and social support, especially through intersectionality.
 Aiming to participate in destigmatising diversity, they engage in research surrounding gender as multiplicity.
 Their ideal: to work towards a world where everyone can flourish trough validating experiences and social acceptance.

-Sei Laroche-Tanguay is a student in Sexology at UQAM.
+Sei Laroche-Tanguay (il/they) is a student in Sexology at UQAM.
 In the interest of deepening his knowledge in gender study and meeting the needs of trans and non-binary populations, he completed a BAC in sexology and realised an internship at Action santé travesti(e)s et transsexuel(le)s du Québec (ASTT(e)Q).
 His master’s subject touches the practice of cosplay in Quebec and the exploration of gender of trans and non-binary people.
-Within the research team, Sei is responsible for coordinating partnerships
+Within the research team, Sei is responsible for coordinating partnerships.

 Research professional for the project Discontinuation of transition – professional pilot